minion26/Java_labs_Jitca_Diana/README.md

-Jitca Diana 2A4 transferat la 2A3
+:robot: Jitca Diana 2A4 transferat la 2A3 :robot: